Henry the Young King: Tournament hero and celebrity

 Henry did not appear to have been very interested in the day-to-day business of government, which distinguished him from his father and younger brothers.
 His father, however, is reputed to have failed to delegate authority to his son, retaining power in England.
-The majority opinion amongst historians is that of W. L. Warren: "The Young Henry was the only member of the family who was popular in his own day....also the only one who gave no evidence of political sagacity, military skill, or even ordinary intelligence...", and elaborated in a later book, "He was gracious, benign, affable, courteous, the soul of liberality and generosity.
-Unfortunately he was also shallow, vain, careless, empty-headed, incompetent, improvident, and irresponsible."
+The majority opinion amongst historians is that of W. L. Warren: "The Young Henry was the only member of the family who was popular in his own day ... also the only one who gave no evidence of political sagacity, military skill, or even ordinary intelligence..."
+Warren elaborates "He was gracious, benign, affable, courteous, the soul of liberality and generosity.
+Unfortunately, he was also shallow, vain, careless, empty-headed, incompetent, improvident, and irresponsible."

 The Young King's contemporary reputation, however, was positive.
 Likely this was due to the enthusiastic tournament culture of his time.
-In the History of William Marshal, the biography of the knight assigned to him as a tutor in 1170 and his tournament team leader until 1182, he is described as a constant competitor at tournaments across northern and central France between 1175 and 1182.
+In the History of William Marshal (the biography of the knight assigned to him as a tutor in 1170 and his tournament team leader until 1182) he is described as a constant competitor at tournaments across northern and central France between 1175 and 1182.
 With his cousins Counts Philip I of Flanders and Baldwin V of Hainaut, he was a key patron of the sport.
-He is said to have spent over £200 a day on the great retinue of knights he brought to the tournament of Lagny-sur-Marne in November 1179.
+He brought 200 knights to the tournament of Lagny-sur-Marne in November 1179, paying each 20 shillings per day.

 Though he lacked political weight, his patronage brought him celebrity status throughout western Europe.
 The baron and troubadour Bertran de Born knew him, stating:

 There was a perception amongst his contemporaries, and the next generation, that his death in 1183 marked a decline both in the tournament and knightly endeavour.
-His one-time chaplain, Gervase of Tilbury, remarked on his passing: "Assuredly, as he was a solace to the world while he lived, so it was a blow to all chivalry when he died in the very glow of youth."
+His chaplain Gervase of Tilbury remarked on his passing: "Assuredly, as he was a solace to the world while he lived, so it was a blow to all chivalry when he died in the very glow of youth."

-The traditional view of Young Henry, propagated into the modern era by Warren, has, however, been challenged in recent years.
+The traditional view of Young Henry propagated into the modern era by Warren, has, however, been challenged in recent years.
 Matthew Strickland has argued in his compendium of the Young King's life and career that he was, in fact, an able and likeable individual who merely grew frustrated at his father's refusal to grant him any domains or responsibilities of his own.